Faceless assessment scheme may revert to physical mode for large taxpayers

-New Delhi, April 14 (IANS) The government's faceless tax assessment scheme will switch back to the traditional physical mode, at least for large taxpayers, as the department is not getting adequate responses from assessees on its online communication and notices issued electronically.
+New Delhi: The government's faceless tax assessment scheme will switch back to the traditional physical mode, at least for large taxpayers, as the department is not getting adequate responses from assessees on its online communication and notices issued electronically.

 The Income Tax Department has issued over 1.2 lakh tax orders under the faceless assessment scheme but now finds itself sitting on those orders as responses to notices sent electronically have not been coming.